 Inhabited since Neolithic times, it is not until c.
 2100 BCE that the first walls, pottery finds (including imports from the Cycladic islands) and pit and shaft graves with higher quality grave goods appear.
 These, taken collectively, suggest a greater importance and prosperity in the settlement.

 From c.
 1600 BCE there is evidence of an elite presence on the acropolis: high quality pottery, wall paintings, shaft graves and an increase in the surrounding settlement with the construction of large tholos tombs.
 From the 14th century BCE the first large-scale palace complex is built (on three artificial terraces), as is the celebrated tholos tomb, the Treasury of Atreus, a monumental circular building with corbelled roof reaching a height of 13.5 m and 14.6 m in diameter and approached by a long walled and unroofed corridor 36 m long and 6m wide.
-Fortification walls, of large roughly worked stone blocks, surrounding the acropolis (of which the north wall is still visible today), flood management structures such as damns, roads, Linear B tablets and an increase in pottery imports (fitting well with theories of contemporary Mycenaean expansion in the Aegean) illustrate the culture was at its zenith.
+Fortification walls, of large roughly worked stone blocks, surrounding the acropolis (of which the north wall is still visible today), flood management structures such as dams, roads, Linear B tablets and an increase in pottery imports (fitting well with theories of contemporary Mycenaean expansion in the Aegean) illustrate the culture was at its zenith.

 The large palace structure built around a central hall or Megaron is typical of Mycenaean palaces.
 Other features included a secondary hall, many private rooms and a workshop complex.
 Decorated stonework and frescoes and a monumental entrance, the Lion Gate (a 3 m x 3 m square doorway with an 18-ton lintel topped by two 3 m high heraldic lions and a column altar), added to the overall splendour of the complex.
 The relationship between the palace and the surrounding settlement and between Mycenae and other towns in the Peloponnese is much discussed by scholars.
 Concrete archaeological evidence is lacking but it seems likely that the palace was a centre of political, religious and commercial power.
-Certainly, high value grave goods, administrative tablets, pottery imports and the presence of precious materials deposits such as bronze, gold and ivory would suggest that the palace was, at the very least, the hub of a thriving trade network.
+Certainly, high value grave goods, administrative tablets, pottery imports and the presence of precious material deposits such as bronze, gold and ivory would suggest that the palace was, at the very least, the hub of a thriving trade network.

 The first palace was destroyed in the late 13th century, probably by earthquake and then (rather poorly) repaired.
 A monumental staircase, the North Gate, and a ramp were added to the acropolis and the walls were extended to include the Perseia spring within the fortifications.
 The spring was named after the city’s mythological founder and was reached by an impressive corbelled tunnel (or syrinx) with 86 steps leading down 18m to the water source.
 It is argued by some scholars that these architectural additions are evidence for a preoccupation with security and possible invasion.
 This second palace was itself destroyed, this time with signs of fire.
 Some rebuilding did occur and pottery finds suggest a degree of prosperity returned briefly before another fire ended occupation of the site until a brief revival in Hellenistic times.
 With the decline of Mycenae, Argos became the dominant power in the region.
 Reasons for the demise of Mycenae and the Mycenaean civilization are much debated with suggestions including natural disaster, over-population, internal social and political unrest or invasion from foreign tribes.